zinic/crawl/core.md

 Lastly, all skills have an energy point cost associated with them.

 Only when characters are in initiative do energy point costs matter.
 Outside of initiative, all skills may be utilized with the energy point cost becoming a guide to how long it may take the character - this is at the game masters discretion!

+#### Using Unlearned Aspect Skills

+If a character meets all the requirements of an aspect, they may attempt to use the aspect without having learned it.
+The skill roll is subject to a -10 modifier.
+The game master is encouraged to raise the modifier up to -20, if the situation, or difficulty of execution of the new aspect warrants it.

 ### Skill Check Difficulty